 Japans economy slowed again in the final quarter of 2016, as feeble spending by consumers took the shine off a pickup in exports and business investment.
 Japans real gross domestic product grew 1% on an annualized basis in the three months through December for the fourth consecutive quarter of expansion, the longest stretch of gains since 2013, according to Cabinet Office data released today, 13 February 2017.

 At a joint appearance over the weekend with Japanese Prime Minister Shinzo Abe, Trump said that the United States of America stands behind Japan, its great ally, 100%, following the launch of a ballistic missile by North Korea that landed in the Sea of Japan.
 Those comments by Trump came not long after he spoke with Chinese President Xi Jinping and affirmed he would abide by the One China policy that has underpinned Sino-American relations for many years.

 US stocks logged record closing highs on Friday, 10 February 2017, marking the first grand slam in two months as small capitalisation stocks have caught up to their larger brethren.
 The recent comments from US President Donald Trump indicating that a phenomenal tax package could be announced in as soon as two weeks revived some of the enthusiasm.

 Powered by Capital Market - Live News

-Key benchmark indices were trading higher in early trade
+Key benchmark indices edged lower in early trade.
+At 9:16